molevol-ub/Dysdera_silvatica_genome/README.md

 # Documentation

-## Perl scripts
-Some of this perl scripts are small and basic scripts that we basically collect here for the shake of reproducibility.
+Some of this scripts are small and basic scripts that we basically collect here for the shake of reproducibility.
 Some others might contain more detailed algorithms.
-We briefly add a small piece of information on each one.
+We briefly add a small piece of information on each one in the context of the process it was employed.

+## Sequence manipulation

 ### contig_stats.pl